almostengr/almostengrwebsite/docs/privacy.md

 A cookie is a string of information that a website stores on a visitor’s computer, and that the visitor’s browser provides to the website each time the visitor returns.
- The Almost Engineer does not use cookies.
-However, third-parties and affiliates that The Almost Engineer website uses for analytic and other purposes, may provide use cookies for their services.
+ Almost Engineer Services does not use cookies.
+However, third-parties and affiliates that Almost Engineer Services website uses for analytic and other purposes, may provide use cookies for their services.

 ## Ads